scjrobertson/nlw_code/README.md

 ## What is this repository for? ##

-* Code for the natural language watermarking approach described by Atallah et al. (2001).This project is implemented in Java and tied together with bash scripts and some string.
+* Code for the natural language watermarking approach described by Atallah et al. (2001).This is a reference implementation used to set a becnhmark and determine the feasibility of the approach based on current NLP technologies.
+This project is implemented in Java and tied together with bash scripts and some string.

 ## How do I get set up? ##